How-Are-You-Doing/How_Are_You_Doing_BE/README.md

   ```

-## Get all friends of a user regardless of acceptance/rejected/pending status
+## Get all users a user has requested to follow regardless of status
 get 'api/v1/friends'
 or
 get '/api/v2/friends?user=<google_id>'

+# v1 response
  ```
 {
     "data": [